 - 20%+ monthly growth: 40-60% premium on user value

 Growth rate is powerful because it's forward-looking.
 A buyer who acquires a project growing at 20% per month is buying a trajectory, not just a snapshot.
-According to TechCrunch's reporting on micro-acquisitions, growth rate is the single most cited factor in acquisition decisions for sub-$100K deals.
+It's also the fastest way to beat the Microns founder's warning that "buyers don't tend to pay well for pre-revenue" — a rising trend line is the closest thing to revenue you can show without having any.

 How to prove growth: Screenshots of analytics dashboards (Google Analytics, Mixpanel, PostHog) are essential.
 Buyers want to see the trend line, not just a number.
 If you can show 3-6 months of consistent growth, even from a small base, that's significantly more compelling than a large but stagnant user count.